mck231/CoffeeClub/README.md

 The application follows a clean architecture pattern, which consists of the following layers:

 - **Presentation Layer**: This layer includes the ASP.NET Core Web API project (`CoffeeClub.Api`), which handles HTTP requests and responses.
 It contains controllers that interact with the MediatR library to execute application use cases.
+There is also a Blazor Application(`BlazorVotingApp`) which leverages SignalR to allow teams to vote on a coffee.

 - **Application Layer**: This layer (`CoffeeClub.Application`) contains the application use cases and business logic.
 It uses the MediatR library to implement the CQRS (Command Query Responsibility Segregation) pattern.
 Use cases are implemented as commands or queries, which are handled by corresponding command or query handlers.